NationalSecurityAgency/skills-docs/docs/skills-client/README.md

 ##### Global Event Handling

-In many cases its useful to define a **global** success and/or error handler function rather than defining event listeners on each element you include the v-skills directive.
+In many cases it is useful to define a **global** success and/or error handler function rather than defining event listeners on each element where you include the v-skills directive.
 For example, if you wanted to globally display a toaster message if the recording of a skill failed.
 The v-skills directive supports this through a configuration option using the **configure** function when you import the directive.